Photo by Shadman Samee of H.S.748-347 srs.2B S2-ADW of Bismillah Airlines at Cox's Bazar in June 2018 (licenced and cropped).

 HAL 748M - Indian-developed version of srs.2 with large cargo door, powered by Dart RDa.7 Mk.536-2T turboprops (20 built, first flight 16 Feb 72; an additional 11 srs.2s were retrofitted with large cargo doors);

-780 - re-engineered military transport version for the Royal Air Force, featuring revised rear fuselage incorporating cargo doors and loading ramp and ‘kneeling’ main undercarriage, powered by Dart Mk.201 turboprops (31 built as Andover C.1; first flight 9 Jul 65.
+780 - re-engineered military transport version for the Royal Air Force, featuring revised rear fuselage incorporating cargo doors, loading ramp and ‘kneeling’ main undercarriage, powered by Dart Mk.201 turboprops (31 built as Andover C.1; first flight 9 Jul 65.
 7 were subsequently converted to Andover E.3 for navaid calibration).

 Comments